datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 this Agreement or a counterpart of this Agreement and (ii) is named as a Member on **Schedule A** to this Agreement.

-Section 13.2  Issuance of Class B Units to Existing Members.
+<a name="section-13-2"></a>Section 13.2  Issuance of Class B Units to Existing Members.
 During the month of December of each Fiscal Year or at such other time as shall be agreed by Unanimous Vote of the Members, the Members shall determine by Unanimous Vote whether to issue Class B Units to any